revilowaldow/BITC/Sessions/2026/06 14 - Session 67.md

 Prize is a small carved statue of a lizard

-The research of Master Woodworker Eddy Woody Woodwards
+Original copy of  The Research of Master Woodworker Eddy Woody Woodwards